Tarrant County Transit Study

 The service recommendations across the three scenarios are illustrated in the StoryMap below.
 The countywide scenarios use a relatively constant annual baseline budget to understand trade-offs between local and regional service expansion when constrained to scenarios with similar costs.
 Countywide, between $18.1M and $18.4M in annual operating costs would need to be covered to implement services as described in the scenarios.

 The scenarios are not intended to reflect a single, countywide plan, but rather a range of what services might look like throughout the county.
-Individual municipalities or groups of municipalities can choose to move forward with transit service reflecting any of these scenarios independently, and scale service levels up or down to meet local need.
+Individual municipalities or groups of municipalities can choose to move forward with transit service reflecting any of these scenarios independently, and scale service levels up or down to meet local needs.

 A variety of funding measures are needed to meet the needs of Tarrant County’s municipalities.
 To this end, municipal funding typologies were developed to identify common approaches to funding the transit services outlined in the scenarios.
 Each municipal typology includes appropriate funding mechanisms based on the type of transit (on-demand or fixed route) being proposed in a community.
 The typologies represent general guidelines.